-Travelers' expectations for food are high as ever due to the increasing diversity of dietary options and health concerns.
-In particular, as the number of people who choose to go vegan continues to grow worldwide, several restaurants and cafés make efforts to come up with vegetarian-friendly menus to meet the customer's needs.
+Travelers’ expectations for food are high as ever due to the increasing diversity of dietary options and health concerns.
+In particular, as the number of people looking for vegetarian options continues to grow, several restaurants and cafés make efforts to come up with vegetarian menus to meet the customer’s needs.

 Tips on ordering a menu

 A majority of the restaurants in Korea do not have a set procedure or a manual for those who have dietary concerns.
 Therefore, travelers who are vegetarians are advised to inform the staff of their diet and provide detailed instructions on what ingredients to exclude when making an order.

 - Bibimbap: Basic ingredients include meat, egg, gochujang (Korean chili paste), and various vegetables.
 When ordering, ask to check if any meat is included in the dish.
 As bibimbap is almost always served with an egg on top, make a request to exclude it from your dish.